A.J. Pollock Player Props: Mariners vs. Blue Jays

-On Friday, A.J.
-Pollock (.088 batting average in his past 10 games, with two doubles and two RBI) and the Seattle Mariners play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+The Seattle Mariners and A.J.
+Pollock, who went 0-for-2 last time in action, battle Chris Bassitt and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Phillies.
+He had a hitless showing in his last game (0-for-2) against the Blue Jays.

 A.J.
 Pollock Game Info & Props vs. the Blue Jays